telekom-security/tpotmobile/README.md

 ![Build 21](screenshots/8inch/build21.jpg)

 ###
-Now screw the four M3 standoffs (as shown) into place.
+Now screw the M3x15 standoffs (as shown) into place.
 In both cases (heated inserts or not) make sure to not overtighten them, as the display standoffs have the tendency to snap off (do not ask how I know that).
 You can also use standoffs with a shorter end.

 If you use heated inserts:
 - Make sure the standoffs align properly in a 90° angle, otherwise the heated inserts need re-alignment.